Write a comment

 dough ball - photo step 8

-9. Grate all types of cheese on a coarse grater.
-Brinza can be crumbled with your fingers.
-Mix and taste for salt – the filling should be slightly salty, so add more salt if necessary and cover with a towel to prevent it from drying out.
+9. Grate all cheeses on coarse grater.
+Brinza can be crumbled by hand.
+Mix all cheeses together; taste for salt — should be SLIGHTLY salty (the dough is bland; cheese carries the flavour).
+Add salt if needed.
+Cover with a towel to prevent drying out while you finish dough work.

 grated cheeses - photo step 9